ory7/MikVhen/README.md

 This is a simple web site for scheduling appointments for mikvah.

 It's meant to be very easy to use and privacy sensitive.
 It encourages scheduling appointments close together, but not too many to handle.
 It prevents scheduling appointments before the zman.
 Shabbes works slightly differently, first come first served starting at the zman.

-You'll need to change the source for your own: time zone, geographic location, payment site, and appointment rate.
+You'll need to make simple changes to the source code for your own: time zone, geographic location, payment site, and appointment rate.

 This software does not currently support any integrations like texting or payment processing.
 You can link to an existing payment page.